 The default value for inbound throughput is 1000 KBps (Kilobytes per second) and the default outbound throughput is 4000 KBps (Kilobytes per second).
 You can specify up to 32800 KBps (Kilobytes per second) for inbound and 65500 KBps (Kilobytes per second) for outbound.

 You can specify the maximum throughput for data going into the layer and, separately, the maximum throughput for data going out of the layer.

 The HERE platform starts throttling inbound messages when the inbound rate exceeds the inbound throughput.
 It starts throttling outbound messages when the total outbound rate to all consumers exceeds the outbound throughput.
 When throttling occurs, the service response is delayed but no messages are dropped.
 There are no special HTTP responses that indicate throttling is occuring.
 The only indication is a service slowdown.

-Catalogs in HERE Marketplace have a maximum outbound throughput of 2 MBps.
+Catalogs in HERE Marketplace have a maximum outbound throughput of 2000 KBps (Kilobytes per second).

 We recommend that you set the outbound throughput to be at least the expected number of consumers (users and pipelines) times the inbound throughput.
 The output rate can be higher if some consumers "replay" recent data.
 The inbound throughput must not be more than the outbound throughput.
 If it is, the consumer cannot read all the data that the producer provides.

 Stream partition parallelization determines how many consumers in the same consumer group will be able to consume data from the same layer in parallel.
 The stream partition parallelization value you specify determines the number of internal stream partitions that are created.
 The minimum value is 1 stream partition and the maximum is 32 stream paritions.